matyalatte/Texconv-Custom-DLL/docs/Build-on-Windows.md

 It'll download DirectXTex to the repository.
 (`git submodule update --init --recursive` will work as well, but it'll download unnecessary repositories for Windows.)

 ## 2-a.
-Build .dll with Batch Files
+Build .dll with batch files

 You can build texconv.dll with batch files.
 Move to `./Texconv-Custom-DLL/batch_files` and type `build.bat` on the command prompt.